Skip to content

 • Publishing is one-way; PyPI yanks an old version, but most users have it cached.
 Don't rely on yanks for security fixes — release a new version.

 • Some labs run a private registry that mirrors the public one with extra plugins.
-The platform supports multiple registries via marketplace.registries[] (a list of URLs).
+The current platform reads one marketplace.registryUrl; host an aggregate registry if you need to combine sources.

 MINT is open source.
 Made by the Morscher Lab.